mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 # Programs

-The Programs functionality is part of the Medical module.
-The Medical module is a paid feature, ask your Hexa Center representative for more information about paid features.
+The Programs functionality is part of the Healthcare module.
+The Healthcare module is a paid feature, ask your Hexa Center representative for more information about paid features.
 The programs functionality is used in tandem with the dossier function to create a customizable journey for your clients to partake in.

 ## 1. Program definition